openprovider/Openprovider-WHMCS-domains/docs/import_instruction.md

  - DEFAULT_PAYMENT_METHOD => Default payment method
  - NEXT_DUE_DATE_OFFSET_FROM_EXPIRY_DATE => Offset days to next due date from expiration date
  - CURRENCY_CODE => Currency code to set domain pricing

+# Bulk Domain Import Module

+Now, Openprovider has included bulk domain import interfaces for your convenience.
+Using these user interfaces, you can import domains in bulk form by selecting a client and payment method.
+Also, you can import other registrar domains to WHMCS side without selecting resgistrar.

+## Instructions

+- Enable Openprovider add-on module.
+- Enable module log (for troubleshooting purposes)
+- Go to "Bulk Import" tab in Openprovider add-on page
+- Enter your domains seperated by newlines (Openprovider recommend 100 domains at a time)
+- Select Client, and Payment method
+- Selecting a registrar is not required. (if you select "Openprovider" as the registrar, Domain sync will be executed after importing)
+- Click "Import" button to import domains.

+## Possible Errors
+- You are have no authority to make this request. (solution: make sure you have correctly login to WHMCS)
+- No valid domains found. (soultion: make sure you have entered domains with correct format)
+- Order creation failed (please refer Module log to get more details)
+- Order accept failed (please refer Module log to get more details)
+- Domains already exsist in WHMCS

+If you have encountered an error, please refer Module log to get more details.